The client understands and agrees to the following:

 IdeaMerge makes every effort to keep the information on its site current and up to date, but cannot guarantee the site is free of errors or omissions.
 IdeaMerge retains the right to update or change the information on the site at any time.

 The rates and other prices on the website apply to new bookings only; they do not apply retro-actively, i.e. to existing bookings.
+Likewise, existing bookings do not benefit from our Best Price Guarantee.

 The rates and other prices on the website are often heavily discounted.
 Occasionally a rate or other price may be displayed incorrectly due to an error or omission.
 If you send us a request with an incorrect rate or price, we will notify you of the correct rate or price as soon as possible and give you the option to proceed or not; i.e. you would be under no obligation to proceed.
 Likewise, however, we are not obliged to book an erroneously low cost.

 The rental contract or lease contract is between the vendor and the client.
-That contract and any information presented by the vendor to the client govern the terms and conditions of the client's rental or lease and supersedes all correspondence from IdeaMerge and all information on IdeaMerge's website.
+That contract and any information presented by the vendor to the client govern the terms and conditions of the client's rental or lease and supersede all correspondence from IdeaMerge and all information on IdeaMerge's website.

 The special offers we promote are generally subject to the vehicle availability or other relevant availability allocated to the specials, usually by the vendors themselves.